 4) Now, ask them to find a different blend (e.g. “st”), making sure that they colour these in using a different colour.

-5) Repeat the activity using different texts, and finding different blends.
+5) Repeat the activity using different texts and finding different blends.

 Another suggestion has been contributed by a visitor…

 This is fun practice for identifying keywords.
 You need a class set of whatever non-fiction or fiction text is currently being studied.
-If the books are shared, partners must take turns or you risk torn pages!
+If the books are shared, partners must take turns, or you risk torn pages!

-The teacher chooses 2-3 words, each occurring only once on page.
+The teacher chooses 2-3 words, each occurring only once on a page.
 Write the word, then the page number on the board.
-The winner is first person to find the word and prove by reading the sentence containing that word.
+The winner is the first person to find the word and prove it by reading the sentence containing that word.
 Then children can identify and write up their own keywords for others to find.